Within the Faculty of Arts lie many subjects, the majority of which have their own societies which interact with the Arts Student Union (ASU).

 We organize monthly events designed to get Fine Arts students integrated into their community.
 We want to build a sense of community within our department.
 Our goal is to make your university life fun and engaged within the faculty of Fine Arts.

 The Sociology Society is comprised of enthusiastic students within the Sociology program at the University of Waterloo.
 Together, students address important events and issues that concern them as a student in Sociology at the University of Waterloo.

 Every year the Sociology Society organizes academic and social events for students.
 These events give students the opportunity to gain further knowledge as well as meet other students and professors.
 Events the society has held in the past include: guest lecturers, trivia nights, alumni events, prof-student mixers and more.

-If you are looking for more information feel free to check out the Sociology Society's website, Facebook page, Instagram, e-mail us (at email@example.com OR firstname.lastname@example.org) or visit our office at Psychology, Anthropology and Sociology (PAS) 2062.
+If you are looking for more information feel free to check out the Sociology Society's website, Facebook page, Instagram, e-mail us at firstname.lastname@example.org, or visit our office at Psychology, Anthropology and Sociology (PAS) 2062.

 Theatre Students Union